 - 2 tablespoons water

-- In a saucepan, cook ginger and garlic in oil for 1 minute; remove from the heat.
-Stir in the sherry or broth, honey, soy sauce, sesame seeds, orange peel and hot pepper sauce; mix well.
+- In a large saucepan, cook ginger and garlic in oil for 1 minute; remove from the heat.
+Stir in the sherry or broth, honey, soy sauce, sesame seeds, orange zest and hot pepper sauce.
 Pour 1/2 cup into a small bowl; set aside.
-Pour remaining marinade into a large resealable plastic bag; add pork chops.
-Seal bag and turn to coat; refrigerate for at least 1 hour.
+Pour remaining marinade into a large bowl; add pork chops.
+Turn to coat; cover and refrigerate for at least 1 hour.